oshaughnessy/sierramountainll/_pages/challenger.md

 https://www.littleleague.org/play-little-league/challenger/about-challenger/)".
 It's for youth ages 4-18\* with physical or intellectual challenges.

+According to Little League, "if an individual can participate in the traditional Little League Baseball or Softball program with reasonable accommodations they should do so."

 \* or up to 22 if they're still in school and no senior division is available {: .small }